owlbarn/tutorial/book/testing/README.md

 Here we use `1e-6` as precision threshold.
 Two ndarrays are deemed the same if the sum of their difference is less than `1e-6`, as shown in `mpow`.
 The predefined input data can also be defined in each test case, as in `is_triu_1`.

-In the second section, a test module need to be built, which contains a series of test functions.
+In the second section, a test module that contains a series of test functions needs to be built.
 The most common test function used in Owl has the type `unit -> bool`.
-The idea is that each test function compare a certain aspect of a function with expected results.
+The idea is that each test function compares a certain aspect of a function with expected results.
 If there are multiple test cases for the same function, such the case in `vecnorm`, we tend to build different test cases instead of using one large test function to include all the cases.
-The common pattern of these function can be summarised as:
+The common pattern of these functions can be summarised as:

 ```
 let test_func () =